-In Tanzania and Uganda, Landesa, TMP Systems, and Pelum form the SLP Support Team, the team that is building and operating the SLP.
+Landesa, TMP Systems, Pelum and Proforest form the SLP Support Team that is operating the SLP and providing expert advice to our users.
 The SLP has received funding from the UK government to support the project during the pilot phase.

 - Landesa is a global nonprofit organization working to develop sustainable and gender-sensitive laws, policies and programs that strengthen land rights for millions of the world’s poorest men and women.
 Landesa helps implement these laws, policies and best practices across countries, companies and communities, translating intentions into pragmatic actions.

 - TMP Systems is a network that solves complex environmental and social problems using expertise in finance, technology and political economy.
 TMP develops and deploys systems that improve decision-making processes and outcomes related to public and private investments in emerging and frontier markets.
 The network works with a wide range of clients, from private equity funds to development assistance organizations.

-- Pelum Tanzania and Pelum Uganda are both supporting the implementation of the SLP.
-Pelum Uganda and Tanzania are part of a 12-country strong association of civil society organizations in Eastern, Central and Southern Africa working to improve the livelihoods of small-scale farmers and the sustainability of rural communities, through the fostering of ecological land use management.
+- Pelum Uganda are both supporting the implementation of the SLP.
+Pelum Uganda are part of a 12-country strong association of civil society organizations in Eastern, Central and Southern Africa working to improve the livelihoods of small-scale farmers and the sustainability of rural communities, through the fostering of ecological land use management.

 We have tried to develop the SLP through an inclusive process that includes the networks of each of the organizations behind it.
 This includes working with colleagues with significant international expertise on tenure issues like Earthworm, Proforest, the Forest People’s Program (FPP), ODI and the Rights and Resources Initiative (RRI).